chisino/tictactoe_cs/README.md

 # tictactoe_cs

-Tic-Tac-Toe game created using C# and WPF
+Tic-Tac-Toe game created using C# (.NET) and WPF in Visual Studio